 Overview of the MLC Majors and Minors

-In MLC, students can declare a cluster, minor and major in Comparative Literature, French, German, Japanese, Russian and Spanish; a cluster and minor in Chinese and Italian; and a cluster in Korean and Portuguese.
+In MLC, students can declare a cluster, minor, and major in Comparative Literature, French, German, Italian, Japanese, Russian and Spanish; a cluster and minor in Chinese; and a cluster in Korean and Portuguese.

 MLC majors require between ten and thirteen courses, depending on previous experience or coursework in the language.
 All majors in MLC share the same two foundational courses, with core and elective courses varying depending on the program.